Bryson DeChambeau's Success and Achievements in Timeline

 In March 2021, Bryson DeChambeau won the Arnold Palmer Invitational at Bay Hill Club & Lodge in Orlando, Florida.

-On August 6, 2023, DeChambeau won his first event on the LIV tour using a Krank Formula Fire LD driver, designed for long-drive competitors, noting it performed the best he's had in the past five years.
+On August 6, 2023, Bryson DeChambeau won his first event on the LIV tour using a Krank Formula Fire LD driver, designed for long-drive competitors, which he described as the best performing driver he's had in five years.

-In August 2023, Bryson DeChambeau won his first tournament on LIV Golf at The Greenbrier, setting a new tour record of 58 in the third and final round, tying the record for lowest round in an elite-level men's professional golf tournament.
+In August 2023, at The Greenbrier, Bryson DeChambeau won his first tournament on LIV Golf.
+He shot a 58 in the final round, tying the record for the lowest round in an elite-level men's professional golf tournament.

 2024: U.S. Open Win

-In 2024, Bryson DeChambeau won his second major title at the U.S. Open, finishing 6-under par, one stroke ahead of Rory McIlroy.
-The broadcast of DeChambeau's battle against McIlroy drew a peak viewership of 11.4 million.
+In 2024, Bryson DeChambeau won his second major title at the U.S. Open, finishing 6-under and one stroke ahead of Rory McIlroy.
+The broadcast of the tournament featuring DeChambeau's battle against McIlroy drew a peak viewership of 11.4 million.